 U.S.A.F?
 Taylor asked herself.
 She blinked when the answer came to her, not from her new stuff but from her… previous? knowledge.
 United States Air Force?
 Deep Space Carrier?!

 "Maybe the ship got so bored of being trapped in this time bubble it evolved its own sentience?" a rather mischievous, slightly European sounding woman said sarcastically.

 Her voice made Taylor want to hide her valuables.
 Several of her armories and cargo bays proceeded to seal shut, almost subconsciously.

 "Oh come on, that's crazy," a fourth man dismissed her.

 Like the voice in her head had any room to talk.

 The voices were silent for several seconds.
 Taylor worried that they'd heard her silent thoughts up until the same man continued.

 "Right, guys?" he hesitantly asked for confirmation.

-"Well we do have the Asgard core on board…" the first woman started to reason.
+"Well we do have the Asgard core on board…" the first woman began to try and reason.

 "No way.
 Nuh uh.
 I draw the line at alive ships," the first man said flatly.